Back to Oblivion

-Back to Oblivion is the third and final studio album by American post-hardcore band Finch, released on September 30, 2014.
+Back to Oblivion is the third studio album by American rock band Finch, released on September 30, 2014.
 It is the band's first full-length effort since Say Hello to Sunshine in 2005.
 After breaking up in 2006, reuniting in 2008, and breaking up again in 2010, Finch regrouped in 2012 and signed with Razor & Tie in 2014.

 "Two Guns to the Temple" was the first song released for the album on August 11, 2014.
 Brian Virtue (Thirty Seconds to Mars, Deftones) was brought in to produce the record.
 This is their first full-length album to feature bassist Daniel Wonacott, who first joined Finch when they reunited in 2007.
-Additionally, it is the band's first studio album with original drummer Alex Pappas since their 2002 debut, What It Is to Burn.
+Additionally, it features their original drummer Alex Pappas who played on their 2002 debut, What It Is to Burn.